rancher/docs/content/rke/latest/en/config-options/cloud-providers/vsphere/config-reference/_index.md

 weight: 3
 ---

+This section shows an example of how to configure the vSphere cloud provider.

+The vSphere cloud provider must be enabled to allow dynamic provisioning of volumes.

+For more details on deploying a Kubernetes cluster on vSphere, refer to the [official cloud provider documentation.](https://cloud-provider-vsphere.sigs.k8s.io/tutorials/kubernetes-on-vsphere-with-kubeadm.html)

 >  **Note:** This documentation reflects the new vSphere Cloud Provider configuration schema introduced in Kubernetes v1.9 which differs from previous versions.

 # vSphere Configuration Example